ATOMNFT/M5stick-CPlus-SD-Backpack/README.md

 > [!NOTE]
-> LED installation is easy and only requires 3v and gnd.
+> LED installation is easy and only requires 3v and gnd.<br>
 The image below shows where to cut the piece you will need. (+) goes to 3v and gnd goes to the color of your choice.

 ![4](Images/led.jpg)